Enrollment

 Specialist A student admitted to a specialist program and completing work at the specialist level.

-Doctoral A student admitted to the doctoral program and completing work at the doctoral level.
+Doctoral A student admitted to a doctoral program and completing work at the doctoral level.

 Non-Degree Student A student who currently is not a candidate for a degree.